 - Root canal therapy

 Many well-known discount plans, including those from DentRite, provide reduced rates on medication, vision exams, and hearing aids.
 Those who are in generally good dental health and will only need routine treatment may be good candidates for a discount plan.

 Many seniors are on a fixed income, making managing dental costs important.
 Oftentimes, flexible financing can make significant dental costs more affordable.
-One option is financing through CareCredit, which is accepted at more than 200,000 locations across the U.S. Credit companies like CareCredit usually provide both short- and long-term financing, and with short-term financing, there is sometimes no interest if the balance is paid off during the promotional period.
+One option is financing through CareCredit, which is accepted at more than 200,000 locations across the U.S. Credit companies like CareCredit usually provide both short- and long-term financing, and with short-term financing.
 However, we encourage all patients to consider the potential drawbacks of taking out credit to cover dental costs.
 Some of the considerations include:

 It’s recommended that all seniors explore the various options when looking for dental benefits in Palm Coast.
 Two excellent resources for benefit information are the AARP and local seniors’ organizations.
 We’re also here to answer any questions you have – call us now to learn what discount plans or special savings are available.